YashodaraDeAlwis/food-ordering-app-flutter/README.md

 Widgets: Custom widgets such as CustomButton, and CustomInput which are used throughout the app to ensure a consistent UI and reduce code duplication.
 Theme: Shared theme configurations and styles are defined in config/theme.dart and config/colors.dart to maintain a consistent look and feel across the app.
 Utilities: Includes utility functions and helper classes that provide common functionalities needed across different parts of the app.
 ![image](https://github.com/user-attachments/assets/5433775c-d34a-453a-9458-4e4d45293743)

+scenario : When select a menu from the drop down, according to the current data need to populate the relevant menu items.
+Then in home page accoding to tha category id show it in the ui, Then using the item ids need to take the each item under category.
+And when going through home page to single item page need to pass the id and need to pupulate the relevant data under that id.